syncfusion-content/uwp-docs/uwp/Pivot-Chart/OLAP/Getting-Started.md

 Double-click the MainPage.xaml from the solution explorer to open it in the design view.

-Click the toolbox and drag the **SfPivotChart** control from the “Syncfusion® Controls for UWP XAML” group to drop it on the middle of the design canvas.
+Click the toolbox and drag the **SfPivotChart** control from the “Syncfusion Controls for UWP XAML” group to drop it on the middle of the design canvas.

 Now, the SfPivotChart control is added to the designer as follows.